hyperweek/django-mobileme/README.rst

 .. _settings:

-Here is a list of settings that are used by **django-mobile** and can be changed in your own ``settings.py``:
+Here is a list of settings that are used by **django-mobileme** and can be changed in your own ``settings.py``:

 FLAVOURS